rekalogika/rekalogika.dev/docs/file/04-adapters.md

 ---

-The library provides a `FileAdapter` class that can be used to adapt or convert a file object of another library to our `FileInterface`.
+The library provides a `FileAdapter` class that can be used to adapt or convert a file object from another library to our `FileInterface`.

 ```php
 use Rekalogika\File\FileAdapter;